-Pension Almonde is a meeting point, a temporary home for city nomads and neighbourhood initiatives and a hotel for international visitors and tourists who like something else than the usual.
-An experiment for a more inclusive city in 53 houses that are destined to be demolished in the Almondestraat in Rotterdam.
+From December 2018 until April 2021 Pension Almonde was a meeting point, a temporary home for city nomads and neighbourhood initiatives and a hotel for international visitors and tourists who like something else than the usual.
+An experiment for a more inclusive city in 53 houses that were destined to be demolished in the Almondestraat in Rotterdam.

 The rich, the poor, migrants, artists, professionals, students and original residents together make a diverse community that strengthens the neighbourhood.
 In the houses downstairs there are neighbourhood initiatives, like an informal language school, a coffee place, copy shop and a food coöp.